tristandunn/tristandunn/_posts/2014-12-15-deploying-jekyll-to-vps-part-1.md

 Deploying to Heroku is an option for customization, but is a bit much for a static website.
 And while we can deploy to GitHub if we pre-compile, we are still limited to what the server can do.
-Whereas with a <abbr title="Virtual Private Server">VPS</abbr> from [DigitalOcean][3], for as little as $5 per month, we can customize everything.
+Whereas with a VPS from [DigitalOcean][3], for as little as $5 per month, we can customize everything.

 Managing a sever by hand is annoying, scary, and a hassle.
 Instead we can use [Chef][4] to manage the server.
 We'll be going through the process I used to